 At this time of year, the eco-friendly internet is full of guides on how to green your Christmas.
 But how much of this advice really helps to reduce your festive footprint?
-Here are some of the common tips you might want to rethink.
+Here are some of the popular tips you might want to rethink.

 Giving reusables as gifts